 It is also used to treat medical conditions that cause muscle spasms and tremors, including multiple sclerosis, cerebral palsy and cervical dystonia, a painful condition where the neck contract involuntarily.
-Botox has also been found to be effective in treating migraine headaches and leg stiffness/weakness (spasticity) in stroke patients.
+Botox has also been found to be effective in treating migraine headaches and leg stiffness and weakness (spasticity) in stroke patients.

-If you are considering Botox, you will first meet with a facial plastic surgeon for a consultation to discuss your cosmetic goals.
+If you are considering Botox, you will first meet with a doctor for a consultation to discuss your cosmetic goals.
 Please bring information about your medical history, including previous surgeries, present and past health problems, as well as any medications, herbal and nutritional supplements, you are taking or have taken at some time.

 You will have a "skin test," during which a small amount of Botox is injected into your forearm to be sure that you are not allergic to it.
 We require that you have two skin tests within a one-month period (two weeks apart) to be sure that you are not allergic to Botox.
 Allergic reactions can cause itching, redness and other symptoms.

-If you decide to have Botox injections and your surgeon thinks that you are a good candidate, he/she will explain the technique, and the risks and costs.
+If you decide to have Botox injections and your doctor thinks that you are a good candidate, he or she will explain the technique and the risks and costs.

 As with any medical procedure, Botox has possible risks and side effects; however, because this is a non-surgical procedure, the risks and possible complications are infrequent, minimal and temporary.

 Common side effects include:

 - Respiratory infection